bcc-code/cantemo-plugins/README.md

 - DONE Clean up names (no myplugin)

+- CONFIGFILES
+    - DONE add example config file

+    - make it so the config file only gets instaled when tere is no other config file present
+        - DONE make a vaiable that defines the path to the config file that you want to use
+            - CONFIG_FILE="/opt/cantemo/portal/portal_media/js/bccm-customizations-config.js"
+        - DONE check if the config file that is defined in the variable exists
+        - if there is instal it
+        - if not then instal the example file
+        - make it so that the bccm-customizations.js file imports the right config (if ther is one specified then use it if not use the default)

+- CHALANGE
     - generate different buttons depending on item type (maby through metadat, different itemtypes have different metadata)

 ## The args object